Countingup/docker-openjdk/README.md

 ## Changelog

+ - 2023-03-08 -- Rebuild to update base image for security vulnerability (curl/libcurl)
  - 2023-02-10 -- Rebuild to update base image for security vulnerability (libssl1.1)
  - 2022-11-02 -- Rebuild to update base image for security vulnerability (expat)
  - 2022-10-25 -- Rebuild to update base image for security vulns